WHERE ARE THEY NOW? [As of February 7, 2020]

 Linda Morey, 58, will be released from prison this month, after serving her full sentence at Albion, a women’s prison northwest of Rochester.
 She will be on parole for three years.

 Joseph Irwin, 26, is serving his time in Attica, a maximum security prison, one of the most brutal in the nation.
-He will be out in two years.
+He will be out in two-and-a-half years.

 The Word of Life building was sold last year.